Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 Treatment (outpatient clinic)

-Drug-free treatment :
+Non-drug treatment :

 Drug treatment

-Etiotropic therapy: not carried out.
+Etiotropic therapy: is not carried out.

 Pathogenetic therapy